decert-me/rareskills-solana-course/src/en/chapter_31.md

 And when we read an account balance, we saw a fourth type:

-- UncheckedAccount
+- `UncheckedAccount`

 Here is the code we used:

 ![Image of code for ReadBalance struct with the fourth type of account box highlighted; UncheckedAccount.](https://static.wixstatic.com/media/706568_70999862b3e046069fb16caf2c0a9f74~mv2.png/v1/fill/w_740,h_213,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/706568_70999862b3e046069fb16caf2c0a9f74~mv2.png)

-Each of the items we highlighted with the green boxes are imported via the anchor_lang::prelude::*;**;** at the top of the files.
+Each of the items we highlighted with the green boxes are imported via the `anchor_lang::prelude::*;**;**` at the top of the files.

-The purpose of Account, UncheckedAccount, Signer, and Program are to perform some kind of a check on the account passed in before proceeding, and also to expose functions for interacting with those accounts.
+The purpose of `Account`, `UncheckedAccount`, `Signer`, and `Program` are to perform some kind of a check on the account passed in before proceeding, and also to expose functions for interacting with those accounts.

 We will further explain each of these four types in the following sections.

 ## Account

-The Account type will check that the owner of the account being loaded is actually owned by the program.
+The `Account` type will check that the owner of the account being loaded is actually owned by the program.
 If the owner does not match, then it won’t load.
 This serves as an important safety measure to not accidentally read in data the program did not create.

-In the following example, we create a keypair account and try to pass it to foo.
+In the following example, we create a keypair account and try to pass it to `foo`.
 Because the account is not owned by the program, the transaction fails.

 Rust: